Skip to main content

 Who may qualify: TennCare says CHOICES is for adults age 65 or older and adults age 21 or older with physical disabilities who meet program rules.
 Medical need, financial rules, and TennCare eligibility matter.

-Where to apply: Start with the TennCare CHOICES page or use TennCare Connect for Medicaid and Medicare Savings Program applications.
+Where to apply: Start with the TennCare CHOICES page or use TennCare Connect.
+Our Tennessee portals guide can help you avoid the wrong site.

 Reality check: An AAAD can explain local options, but TennCare controls CHOICES eligibility.
-If assisted living is part of the question, our low-income assisted living guide can help you compare the limits.
+If housing is the bigger problem, our Tennessee housing guide can help you sort housing calls.

 What to have ready before you call